-If you’re in an abusive relationship, you may wonder if your partner is a narcissist or sociopath and whether or not the relationship will improve.
+Are you dealing with a narcissist or sociopath?
+If you’re in an abusive relationship, you may wonder if your partner is a sociopath or narcissist and whether or not the relationship will improve.

 If so, or if you recently ended such a relationship, it can undermine your self-esteem and ability to trust yourself and others.